fjwright/Run-REDUCE-0/UserGuide.md

 The REDUCE menu provides the following items.

-### The Run REDUCE...
-Sub-menu
+### Run REDUCE...

-This provides an item for each configured version of REDUCE (based on different versions of Lisp, namely CSL and PSL).
+This sub-menu provides an item for each configured version of REDUCE (typically based on different versions of Lisp &ndash; by default CSL and PSL).
 Clicking on a version of REDUCE runs it.
 (Currently, another version of REDUCE cannot be run without restarting Run-REDUCE.)

-### The Auto-run REDUCE?
-Checkbox
+### Auto-run REDUCE?

-Selecting this option causes Run-REDUCE to run the selected version of REDUCE (see below) automatically when it starts.
+Selecting this checkbox causes Run-REDUCE to run the selected version of REDUCE (see below) automatically when it starts.
 Run-REDUCE remembers this option value and uses it the next time it runs.

-### The Auto-run REDUCE...
-Sub-menu
+### Auto-run REDUCE...

-This allows you to select the version of REDUCE to auto-run when auto-run is enabled.
+This sub-menu allows you to select the version of REDUCE to auto-run when auto-run is enabled.
 Run-REDUCE remembers this selection and uses it the next time it runs.

+### Configure REDUCE...

+This item brings up a dialogue box that allows you to configure the versions of REDUCE available and how they are run.
+Defaults are preset that should work for Microsoft Windows and Ubuntu Linux.
+Run-REDUCE currently assumes that if it is not running on Windows then the Ubuntu default configuration is appropriate, so that is what you will see by default on (say) Apple MacOS.
+There is a button to reset the REDUCE configuration to the application defaults.

+Changes to the dialogue fields are only saved if you click on the `Save` button, in which case the new configuration is used within Run-REDUCE and saved as preferences.
+Clicking on the `Cancel` button causes all changes made since the dialogue box opened to be forgotten.

+Clicking on the `Add a New Version` button adds a new version of REDUCE, which is initially called `NEW VERSION`, with all other fields empty.
+Changes to the `Version Name` field are immediately reflected in the list of REDUCE versions.
+You could, for example, add a second version of PSL REDUCE with a different memory size, or a version of REDUCE running on Common Lisp.
+(There is currently no option to duplicate an existing REDUCE version to be modified, but that might be a useful future addition!)

+Clicking on the `Delete Selected Version` button deletes the configuration for the selected version of REDUCE.
+If you delete all available versions then a new (blank) version is automatically created.

+The full command to run a particular REDUCE version must be split into an executable command filename and a sequence of up to 5 command arguments.
+(It would be easy to increase this limit, but I hope 5 arguments is enough!)
+The components of the command that would be separated by white space as a shell command must be entered into separate fields on this form.
+Run-REDUCE does not currently use a shell to run REDUCE and the command specified is used directly to create a separate process to run REDUCE.
+So do not include any shell escapes or other shell syntax!
+You can use absolute file pathnames if you want, but often (as with the PSL REDUCE executable and image file names) command components share the same root segment.
+This root segment can be specified as `$REDUCE`, which Run-REDUCE will replace with the value of the `Version Root Dir` field if it is set, or with the value of the `Default Root Dir` field if it is set, or by the value of the environment variable named `REDUCE` if that is set.
+(I have borrowed environment variable syntax, but `$REDUCE` here is not necessarily related to an environment variable.)

+The two versions of REDUCE that are distributed, namely CSL and PSL REDUCE, share the same root directory, which is why the default configuration uses `Default Root Dir` and leaves `Version Root Dir` empty.
+But a version of REDUCE running on Common Lisp would probably use a different root directory.

+The `Load Packages...` facility in the `File` menu requires a standard REDUCE packages directory and the information used is independent of the REDUCE implementation, so this directory is fixed for all REDUCE versions.
+It is normally associated with the portable REDUCE source code.
+If this directory does not exist (or is mis-configured) then the `Load Packages...` facility will just fail in some reasonably obvious and graceful way; it is not necessary for the rest of Run-REDUCE.

+All field values are stripped of leading and trailing space before they are used or saved.

-## The Preferences Menu
+## The View Menu

-The Preferences menu provides the following items.
+The View menu provides the following items.

 ## Font Size...